yudhapratama11/amartha_code_test/README.md

 This design is focusing on functional MVP, which is possible to enhanced if needed.
 Some code logic also based on some business assumption

+For DB, i used map since we focus on mvp and simplicity.

 Endpoints:
 1. /loans [POST]
+This endpoint function is to create new loans
 Example:
 ```
 curl --location 'http://localhost:8080/loans' \